FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

       taken of G191-B2B with DV6 with a 1.2" slit on the night of 2022-11-02UT.

--  Once you are satisfied with with the sensitivity function, the next step is to use ``pypeit_flux_setup`` to create a ``.flux`` file that drives the actual flux calibration process.
+-  Once you are satisfied with with the sensitivity function, the next step is to use ``pypeit_flux_setup`` to create a ``.flux`` input file that drives the actual flux calibration process.
 As with the Pypeit Reduction File, you will need to edit the ``ldt_deveny.flux`` file to ensure the flux calibration proceeds as expected.
 See :ref:`pypeit_flux_setup` for a description of necessary edits.
 The most common for DeVeny users will be to specify the sensitivity function file(s) to be used and specify the ``UVIS`` algorithm be used (for observations blueward of :math:`\sim9000`\ Å):

    .. code-block:: ini

       [fluxcalib]
          extinct_correct = True  # Set to True if your SENSFUNC derived with the UVIS algorithm

--  After all of the setup work above, the actual flux calibration computation is quite straightforward with a call to ``pypeit_fluc_calibrate``.
+-  After all of the setup work above, the actual flux calibration execution is quite straightforward with a call to ``pypeit_flux_calibrate``.
 All of the file information and parameter adjustments are in the ``ldt_deveny.flux`` file, and this script requires no additional information.
 Examples of flux-calibrated spectra for the two objects